browserengineering/book/book/text.md

 [^9]: The sum at the end of this snippet may not work on your machine:
     the width of a word is not always the sum of the widths of its letters.
-That's because Tk always returns whole pixels, but internally might do some rounding.
-Plus some fonts use something called *kerning* to shift letters a little bit when particular pairs of letters are next to one another, though I don't know if Tk supports this.
+That's because Tk uses fractional pixels internally, but rounds up to return whole pixels.
+For example, some fonts use something called *kerning* to shift letters a little bit when particular pairs of letters are next to one another.

 You can use this information to lay text out on the page.
 For example,